akephisit/schoolorbit/README.md

 # Open Drizzle Studio
 npm run db:studio

+# Alternative: sync schema without migration files
+# (applies current schema directly to the DB)
+npm run db:push
 ```

+- Use `npm run db:push` if you prefer not to manage numbered migration files.
+- For production environments, migrations (`db:migrate`) are recommended for auditability.

 - Run migrations against a specific database by prefixing the command:
   - `DATABASE_URL='postgres://...' npm run db:migrate`